Mlrobinson1993/NYC-taxi-data/README.md

 ## Notes

-Ensure that the BigQuery dataset is accessible with your service account and that the required tables exist in the dataset.
+Ensure that the BigQuery dataset is accessible with your service account.